Tithing, The Truth About Tithing And The Tithe

 The King James Version of the Hebrew-Greek Key Word Study Bible: Keynote on Malachi 3:7-15 states, "This passage is often used by those who advocate "storehouse tithing"; that is, bringing the "tithe" into God's storehouse (the local church), rather than giving it anywhere else.
 They suggest that gifts to ministries other than the local church should be above the "tithe."
 Certainly the "storehouse" in Malachi represents the temple or a building in the temple complex.
 However, the OT "tithe" or "tenth" cannot be reasonably equated with ten percent of gross salary or wages which most people earn today.
 Above all, giving should be a matter between the Holy Spirit and the believer, not a regulation.
 The "tithe" may be an adequate guide for determining how much some people could give (indeed, for many in a prosperous society, it is probably an inadequate level), but the amount of giving must be a personal decision.
 The Apostle Paul wrote that God examines the motives for the giving, not the amount (2 Corinthians 9:7)

 Despite the "amens" heard during messages about mandated tithing, it is clear that the overwhelming majority of believers are NOT persuaded by the doctrine: "Church Loses Financial ground in 2000" by Barna Research: “Tithing Is Rare” - One out of every six adults (17%) claims to tithe, but a comparison of the amount that people gave to churches and their household income revealed that just 6% actually donated one-tenth of their income (pre-tax or post-tax) to churches.
 The level of erroneous reporting among born again Christians was just as prolific: 32% reported tithing, yet only 12% actually did so in 2000.
-Also see Barna Research latest report
+Also see Barna Research 2008 report and their 2012 report.

 Richard's quick response: Clearly much of this 'erroneous reporting' is lying due to unnecessary feelings of obligation and fear of rejection.